 Period of Engagement

 This engagement will start upon acceptance of the terms of engagement by the Client in line with this brochure.
+Your acceptance and authorisation appointing us to act on your behalf can be signed digitally via a tick, via an sms response of YES, by acceptance of a confirmation message from us, by a traditional signing method and by verbal instruction.
 You remain our client until we are advised in writing that you wish us to no longer act or if for whatever reason, you are removed from our ATO Tax Agent list, we will cease to act as your Tax Agent and any Tax Agent Power of Attorney will cease.

 The annual fee for preparation of a Standard Individual Income Tax Return and associated annual lodgements vary from location to location and commence within a range of $110 up to $185.
 Specific fees for each location are displayed in the reception of that office.
 Other services and miscellaneous expenses are based on the expected amount of time and the level of staff required to complete the services as agreed.
 This fee arrangement may be subject to change, depending upon scope of work.
 Our corporate secretarial fee $245 per company, per annum.
 Additional terms apply.